Ggilb3rt/cub3d/readme.md

 - remove -g from flags (at the end)

 #To do
-- remove sprites parsing and tests
-- verifier que les paths pointent vers de vrais fichiers
+- verifier que les paths pointent vers de vrais fichiers .xpm
-##List of errors
-- System can't allocate memory, try again
+##Cleaning
+- Change GNL

 #Doing
-- clean quit (free all params and map).
-Il faut que je remplace les exit() du parser.
-Ou que j'ajoute les free directement dans les fonction avant de quit.

-ft_exit(*t_params, *t_map)